kiliman/operator-mono-lig/README.md

 ## How to Install

-Once all the prerequisites have been installed, clone this repo.
+1. Once all the prerequisites have been installed, clone this repo.

-From the command line, run:
+2. From the command line, run:

 ```
 npm install
 ```

-Copy your *Operator Mono* OpenType files into the `original` folder.
+3. Copy your *Operator Mono* OpenType files into the `original` folder.
+- **NOTE**: File names must strictly be of the form `OperatorMono-[Book/BookItalic/Medium/MediumItalic].otf`.

-From the command line, run:
+4. From the command line, run:

 ### Windows